Metropolitan area status stays in place for Niles-Benton Harbor, for further study - Leader Publications

 NILES – The Niles-Benton Harbor Metropolitan Statistical Area will remain in place until more research is done by the U.S. Office of Management and Budget.

-In a decision officially to be published July 16, the OMB took into consideration a “recommendation to raise the minimum MSA core population threshold from 50,000 to 100,000.”
+In a decision, officially to be published July 16, the OMB took into consideration a “recommendation to raise the minimum MSA core population threshold from 50,000 to 100,000.”

 The Niles-Benton Harbor MSA area is 567.8 square miles, according to Census Reporter.
 The Niles-Benton Harbor area is “observed” to have 153,025 people, according to data interpreted on the Federal Research Bank of St. Louis website.